z-l-p/film-projector-retrofit/docs/index.md

 Steps:

 1. The 3D-printed UI control panel ("eiki\_control\_panel.stl") fits on the outside of the projector chassis.
+If your pots and switches are different than mine, customize the "eiki\_control\_panel()" module in the OpenSCAD file, render, and export a new STL to fit your needs before printing.

-Use it as a template to mark the drill holes in the chassis for each control.
+1. Use the printed part as a template to mark the drill holes in the projector chassis for each control.
 (Some existing chassis holes will be re-used, and others will be covered by the panel.)
 If your pots have anti-rotation pins, drll the appropriate holes for them in the chassis.

 1. Use the control panel to temporarily hold the controls while you solder your wiring.
 Each pot will share a ground and 3.3v connection, so there will be short jumpers from pot to pot.
 Use approx 55cm of 10-conductor ribbon cable (+ 1 more wire for the NeoPixel LED) and use a wire-tie to secure the cables and relieve stress.